ekschro/deliminator/README.md

-# Deliminator
-Node module for delimiting and parsing socket communicaton.
 ```
     ___       ___       ___     ___       ___       ___       ___       ___      ___       ___       ___
    /\  \     /\  \     /\__\   /\  \     /\__\     /\  \     /\__\     /\  \    /\  \     /\  \     /\  \